 It is an Argentine mystery thriller film.
 Juan José Campanella directed, and Campanella and Eduardo Sacheri wrote this flick.
 This took the inspiration from Sacheri’s 2005 novel La pregunta de sus ojos.

 The film tells the story of Benjamin Espósito (Darín), a retired legal counselor who writes a novel about a cold, unsolved case he worked on 25 years ago.
-The book is his attempt to come to terms with the subject and his own personal losses.
+The book is his attempt to come to terms with the subject and his losses.

 The movie won the Academy Award for Best Foreign Language Film in 2010 and many other prizes.
 Critics praised its suspenseful plot, brilliant performances, and beautiful cinematography.